Handbook for PhD Students in Statistics

 In the first 4 weeks of the Fall quarter of the 5th year students should convene their Dissertation Committee for an update on their progress.
 Committee members will confirm satisfactory progress on a form provided by the Department office.

-Students who have not completed their thesis by the end of Fifth year must petition their committee and the Department Chair in order to continue in the program into their Sixth year and maintain their stipend.
-If their petition is approved and they are not supported as RA’s they will be required to teach every quarter.
+Students who have not completed their thesis by the end of Fifth year must petition their committee and the Department Chair in order to continue in the program into their Sixth year and maintain their primary funding.
+If their petition is approved, 6th year students who do not hold research assignments or fellowship stipend positions are required to hold 3 teaching assignments each academic year.
+Students who are required to hold more than 3 teaching assignments in an academic year will receive additional compensation above their Primary funding amount.

 DISSERTATION DEFENSE AND SUBMISSION